Egyptian language: Adverbs

+Adverbs, in Egyptian, may appear at the end of a sentence.
+For example:

+Adverbs may also modify prepositions, in which case they precede the preposition they modify:

+Adverbs may also appear after adjectives to modify them:

 Here are some common Egyptian adverbs:

 Syntax

 Old Egyptian, Classical Egyptian, and Middle Egyptian have verb-subject-object as the basic word order.
 For example, the equivalent of "he opens the door" would be wn s ꜥꜣ ("opens he [the] door").
 The so-called construct state combines two or more nouns to express the genitive, as in Semitic and Berber languages.
 However, that changed in the later stages of the language, including Late Egyptian, Demotic and Coptic.

 The early stages of Egyptian have no articles, but the later forms use pꜣ, tꜣ and nꜣ.

 As with other Afroasiatic languages, Egyptian uses two grammatical genders: masculine and feminine.
 It also uses three grammatical numbers: singular, dual and plural.
 However, later Egyptian has a tendency to lose the dual as a productive form.

 Legacy

 The Egyptian language survived through the Middle Ages and into the early modern period in the form of the Coptic language.
 Coptic survived past the 16th century only as an isolated vernacular and as a liturgical language for the Coptic Orthodox and Coptic Catholic Churches.
 Coptic also had an enduring effect on Egyptian Arabic, which replaced Coptic as the main daily language in Egypt; the Coptic substratum in Egyptian Arabic appears in certain aspects of syntax and to a lesser degree in vocabulary and phonology.

 In antiquity, Egyptian exerted some influence on Classical Greek, so that a number of Egyptian loanwords into Greek survive into modern usage.
 Examples include: